My favorite sour cream coffee cake recipe is perfectly soft and fluffy, layered with cinnamon sugar, and always so delicious.

 Coffee Cake Ingredients:

-1/2 cup (1 stick) butter, room temperature
+1/2 cup unsalted butter, room temperature

-1 cup granulated sugar
+1 cup granulated white sugar

-- 2 eggs
+2 large eggs

 2 cups all-purpose flour

 1 teaspoon baking soda

 1 teaspoon baking powder

-1/2 teaspoon salt
+1/2 teaspoon fine sea salt

-1 1/2 cups (12 ounce) reduced-fat sour cream
+1 1/2 cups (12 ounces) reduced-fat sour cream

 Cinnamon-Sugar Topping Ingredients:

-1/4 cup granulated sugar
+1/4 cup granulated white sugar

-1/4 cup brown sugar
+1/4 cup packed brown sugar

 1 cup chopped pecans or walnuts (optional)

 1/2 cup powdered sugar

-- In a separate bowl, whisk together the flour, baking soda, baking powder and salt.
-Add half of the dry ingredients mixture to the butter mixture, and mix on medium-low speed until just combined.
-Add in half of the sour cream, and mix until combined.
-Repeat with the remaining half of the dry ingredients mixture, followed by the remaining sour cream.
+Mix the batter.
+In the bowl of a stand mixer, cream together butter and granulated white sugar on medium-high speed for 2 minutes until light and fluffy.
+Add vanilla and eggs to the mixture, one at a time, beating well after each addition.
+Add half of the flour mixture to the butter mixture and mix on medium-low speed until just combined.
+Add in half of the sour cream and mix until combined.
+Repeat with the remaining half of the dry ingredients mixture, followed by the remaining sour cream, mixing until combined.

-Recipe from my friend Natalie.
+Recipe source: Recipe from my good friend, Natalie.